Does Whitening Teeth Weaken Enamel? — Let's debunk this myth!

 What does scientific research say about enamel weakening from whitening?

-Most studies shows no significant changes in tooth enamel after professional teeth whitening.
-However, a study in 2015 suggested that immediately after whitening, enamel may experience a temporary softening.
-This softening is reversible and typically resolves within a short period as saliva remineralises the enamel.
+Most studies shows no significant changes in tooth enamel after professional whitening of tooth.
+However, a study in 2015 suggested that right after whitening, enamel may experience a temporary softening.
+This is reversible and typically resolves within a short period as saliva revives the enamel.
 It does not lead to permanent damage or weakening of the enamel.
-The study emphasizes the importance of following the manufacturer's instructions and applying fluoride and/or desensitising agents before, during or after the bleaching process to reduce demineralisation effects.
+The study outlines the importance of following the manufacturer's instructions and applying fluoride and/or desensitising agents before, during or after the bleaching process to reduce demineralisation effects.

 Conclusion

-In conclusion, consulting with a dentist before undergoing teeth whitening ensures that any underlying oral health issues like cavities or gum disease, are addressed first.
-This proactive step can significantly impact the success and safety of the whitening treatment.
-Ultimately, maintaining good oral hygiene practices ensures that achieving a brighter smile does not compromise dental health.
+In short, dentist consultation before opting for a whitening procedure ensures addressal of underlying oral health issues like cavities or gum disease.
+This key step can impact the success and safety of the whitening treatment.

 Have more questions?
 Feel free to contact us for a consultation!